-The electric rotary draw method is best for applications that require multiple bends per part in close proximity to each other, or different radii bends for each part.
+The electric rotary draw method is best for applications that require multiple bends per part in close proximity to each other, or different radii bend for each part.

-- Enhanced equipment capability allowing forming of large cross sections up to 260mm in height and 250 in depth, such as bumpers and monorail lift parts.
+- Enhanced equipment capability allows forming of large cross-sections up to 260mm in height and 250 in-depth, such as bumpers and monorail lift parts.

 - Maximum bend arc up to 180 degrees.

-- Tooling development enabling minimum bend radii to be reduced from 3:1 to 2:1, in some cases it is possible to achieve 1:1
+- Tooling development enables minimum bend radii to be reduced from 3:1 to 2:1, in some cases, it is possible to achieve 1:1

 CNC Three-Roll Bending